Blumenerde

 • Endocarp: innermost, hard layer of the pericarp (nut shell) that contains the pulp and coconut milk

-coconut products
+Coconut products

-pine bark
+Pine bark

-bark humus
+Bark humus

 Bark humus is made from the inner layer of tree bark.
 The shredded bark is composted and contains more nutrients than pine bark.
 It has good water holding capacity and loosens and aerates the soil.

-Mixture suitable for most indoor plants
+Mixture suitable for most houseplants

 When mixing your plant substrate, it is important that the ratio of coarse, medium-coarse and fine components is the same.
 You can mix mineral and organic ingredients to get a good base.

-pine bark
+Pine bark